vturovets/openwebui-srs-starter/README.md

 Prototype backend for the **NLP-Powered Holiday Request** project described in the accompanying Software Requirements Specification (SRS) and Software Design Description (SDD).
 The service exposes a FastAPI application that receives natural-language holiday requests, extracts structured search parameters, validates them against curated fixtures, and records every transaction for benchmarking.

+The implementation is intentionally deterministic so that teams can benchmark alternative NLP approaches against a clear baseline.
+The codebase is organised into a language detector, rule-based extractor, normaliser, and validator backed by configuration fixtures.
+Each request is timed, logged, and returned with detailed metadata to support UI instrumentation.

 ## Features

 - **Deterministic NLP pipeline** – language detection, rule-based entity extraction, normalization, and validation sequenced as defined in the SRS baseline.